 The Artistic Director is responsible for the execution of the programme.

-Zlatko Vidačković (Šibenik, 1972) is a film critic, editor, university lecturer, and organiser of film events and programmes.
-He holds an MA in journalism and is a PhD student of information and communication sciences doctoral programme at the Faculty of Humanities and Social Sciences in Zagreb.
+Zlatko Vidackovic (Sibenik, Croatia,1972) is a film critic, university lecturer, as well as editor and organizer of film programmes and events.
+He has a Master of Journalism degree and is a PhD student in the information and communication sciences doctoral programme at the Faculty of Philosophy in Zagreb.

-In September 2010, he initiated the founding of the art-cinema Metropolis at the Museum of Contemporary Art in Zagreb, and has since served as its programme director.
-He is the network leader of five Croatian cinemas, which have been accepted as members of Europa Cinemas under his leadership.
-Since 2011, he has been the deputy head of the Theatre and Film Department of Matica Hrvatska (Central Croatian Cultural and Publishing Society) where he initiated scientific meetings on cinema.
+In September 2010 he founded art-cinema Metropolis at the Museum of Contemporary Art in Zagreb and he has served as its programme director ever since.
+He is the network leader of five Croatian theatres which have been accepted as members of Europa Cinemas under his leadership.

-He initiated and produced European Film Days, an event held during the European week in May 2012 and 2013, and in 2014 he was the producer of the European Film Week, which takes place in July at Tuškanac open air cinema and at Metropolis art-cinema.
+He has been the initiator and producer of the European Film Days, held during the European week in May 2102 and 2013, and in 2014 the producer of the European film week which takes place in July at the Open Air Cinema Tuskanac and in art-cinemas Gric and Metropolis.

-In 2013, he was head of the Film section of Dubrovnik Summer Festival, which lasted a record 45 days and included a cycle of film adaptations of the works of Oscar Wilde.
+In 2013, he was head of the Film section of the Dubrovnik Summer Festival, which lasted a record 45 days and included a cycle of film adaptation of the works of Oscar Wilde.